Christmas in the Alps

 What’s an Early Bird?
 Early Bird deposits are refundable $50 deposits which serve to hold your spot on a tour until dates and pricing have been confirmed.
 Once all details on a tour have been finalized, travelers can then register with an additional $450 deposit to bring their total on a tour up to $500.

 New Travelers receive a $300 discount on the Christmas in the Alps tour!
 Returning travelers receive our Alumni Traveler Discount of 5-10% off the main tour price.
 Terms, exclusions and conditions apply.
 See the Traveler Rewards page for more details or contact us with any questions at 800.779.0353 or [email protected].

 How is airfare arranged?

 The official start point for this tour is in Munich, Germany, and the finish point is in Freising, Germany.
 Travelers will fly into and out of Munich’s International Airport (airport code MUC).
-We recommend that you contact Debbi Custer, the travel agent we work with, to help book your flight arrangements.
-In this age of airfare complications and airport uncertainty, using a travel agent is a good investment!
-More details about flight arrangements and travel agent contact information will be provided in the Adventure Advice flyer, mailed to you after you register for the Adventure.
-Please do not book your airfare prior to receiving the Adventure Advice flyer!
+More details about flight arrangements and travel agent contact information will be provided after this tour has been finalized.

 What about the walks?